 - Distribute the topping evenly over the apples.

 - Place pan in the oven and bake for 30 minutes or until the topping is slightly brown and the filling is bubbling.

 - If you wish, top the crisp with a scoop of vanilla or dulce de leche ice cream, whipped topping, frozen yogurt, plain greek yogurt, or drizzle with caramel sauce.
 The apple crisp is also delicious without it.

 - Apples that are sweet and tart in flavor are best for a crisp.

 - Slice the apples into thin slices so they can cook evenly.

-- The apples should be at room temperature so that they bake at the same rate as the topping.
+- The apples should be at room temperature, so they bake at the same rate as the topping.
 Otherwise, the topping may brown too quickly, and the apples are undercooked.

 - Serving Size: Serving